-- Deal with Past Trauma
+- Dealing with Past Trauma

-- Deal with Present and Future Trauma
+- Dealing with Present and Future Trauma

-- Increase Positivity
+- Increasing Positivity

-- Full Integration
+- Using Full Integration

 1. Changing Memory Storage

 One of the aims of EMDR is to teach a person to recall a distressing memory without being overwhelmed by emotion.
 However, the goal in EMDR is to change how the brain stores the memory instead of consciously trying to change the emotions or thoughts around it.
-This is done by having the person focus on the memory while forms of what is called bilateral stimulation, or left and right stimulation, occur in the forms of eye movement, tones or tapping.
+This is done by having the person focus on the memory while forms of what is called bilateral stimulation, or left and right stimulation, occur in the forms of eye movement, tones, or tapping.
 This makes the memory less vivid.

-2. Deal with Past Trauma
+2. Dealing with Past Trauma

 The past trauma that EMDR treats is not limited to a single event or series of events.
 For example, in a case study described by the American Psychological Association, an ex-soldier suffering from PTSD was treated in relation to several distressing memories of combat he had experienced.
 However, the sessions also dealt with a memory he had from his childhood of being told his parents were separating.
 After several sessions of EMDR, the veteran reported a decrease in both physical and psychological symptoms when recalling the memories.

-3. Deal with Present and Future Trauma
+3. Dealing with Present and Future Trauma

 Another goal of EMDR therapy is to reduce distress around present-day triggers and give people the tools they need to deal with trauma in the future.
 As with past events, the present-day events that impede function are identified.
-The patient goes through a similar process of describing the incident accompanied by the bilateral stimulus.
+Patients go through a similar process of describing the incident accompanied by the bilateral stimulus.

-4. Increase Positivity
+4. Increasing Positivity

-One element of EMDR therapy is also the identification of a positive belief.
+One element of EMDR therapy is the identification of a positive belief.
 This positive belief can serve as something the person can focus on when other distressing events arise.
 Allowing the patient to begin reframing even traumatic events in a positive way is another one of the goals of EMDR therapy.
 This was the case with the veteran in the APA case study, who shifted his belief from the idea that he failed his fellow soldiers to the belief that he did his best.

-5. Full Integration
+5. Using Full Integration

 EMDR therapy is not considered complete until the patient has no mental or physical distress around past or present trauma and has the tools in place to deal with future trauma.
 Different responses may be necessary for these different events.
 While EMDR is generally considered a fairly efficient approach to dealing with trauma, efficiency is not its top goal, and a therapist will continue working with a client on memories, triggers, and preparation for the future until the client seems ready to move on.